Slowline/CSGO-M4A1S-Unbinder/Readme.md

 4. Add `-netconport 2121` to your launch options
 5. Run the .exe file
 6. Enjoy having right click unbound if you have a M4A1-S equipped

+If you change the `GsiPort` or `TelnetPort` you have to adjust them accordingly in the launch options or in the gamestate config file.